premhonghimaphan/DSI-Project2/README.md

 This project aims to provide main features of a house that affects its price, done by doing Regression models.

+### Problem Statement:
+To help create an application for housing agents to quickly input information on site and generate a rough estimate.

 ### Data Dictionary:
 http://jse.amstat.org/v19n3/decock/DataDocumentation.txt